netwerk-digitaal-erfgoed/registry-poc/api-3.md

 # <a id="intro">Introduction</a>

-This document outlines the _application programming interface_ (API) of NDE's _proof of concept_ Registry.
+This document outlines the _application programming interface_ (API) of NDE's _proof of concept_ Register.
 It describes the endpoints that can be used by consuming applications, such as the collection management systems of cultural heritage institutions.

 # <a id="status">Status of this document</a>